 The mission of the Rhode Island Department of Corrections (RIDOC) is to contributes to public safety by

 Guiding Operational Philosophy

 - We shall demonstrate the highest ethical and professional standards in all our

 - We seek to foster a spirit of teamwork, unity, and dedication.
 We actively strive

 Values and Beliefs

 The Department of Corrections is committed to managing offenders in a

-- Levels of confinement, control, and supervision must be determined by considering the law, the crime, the offender, the victim, the community, and available resources.
+community, data, evidence based assessments and available resources.
+Levels of confinement, control, and supervision must be determined by considering the law, the crime, the offender, the victim, the community, and available resources.

 - Offenders must be held accountable and responsible for their offenses,

 - Offenders are responsible for their responses to intervention.